Uberall raises $115M, acquires MomentFeed to scale up its location marketing services – TechCrunch

 “As we saw the market trending towards consolidation, we considered several potential companies to merge with.
 Uberall was by far our most preferred,” said MomentFeed CEO Nick Hedges in a statement.
 “This combination makes enormous strategic sense for our customers, who represent the who’s-who of leading U.S. omni channel brands.
 It helps accelerate our already rapid pace of innovation, giving customers an even greater edge in the hyper-competitive world of ’Near Me’ Marketing.”
 After the deal closes, Hedges will become Uberall’s chief strategy officer and EVP for North America.

 “We are thrilled to partner with the Uberall team for this next phase of growth.
 Our strategic investment will significantly accelerate Uberall’s ambition to become the leading ‘Near Me’ Customer Experience platform worldwide.
 Uberall’s differentiated full-suite solution is unsurpassed by competition in terms of integration and functionality, providing customers with a real edge to reach, interact with, and convert online customers.
-We look forward to supporting Florian, Nick and their talented team to deliver on their exciting innovation and expansion roadmap.” said Cyrus Shey, managing partner of Bregal Milestone, in a statement.
+We look forward to supporting Florian, Nick and their talented team to deliver on their exciting innovation and expansion roadmap,” said Cyrus Shey, managing partner of Bregal Milestone, in a statement.